SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

     VOLCANIC_ASH_AIR_CONCENTRATION / (g/m3) (latitude: 73; longitude: 96)

-Notice how the :class:`~iris.analysis.AreaWeighted` scheme allows us to define ``mdtol`` which is a normalised proportion of masked source grid-boxes which are allowed in any given target grid-box.
-In this case, we've used ``0.5``, meaning that up to half of the grid-boxes which make up a target grid-box may have been masked data.
+Notice how the :class:`~iris.analysis.AreaWeighted` scheme allows us to define ``mdtol`` which specifies the acceptable fraction of masked data in any given target grid-box.
+If the fraction of masked data exceeds this value, the data in the target grid-box will be masked in the result.
+The fraction of masked data is calculated based on the area of masked source grid-boxes that overlaps with each target grid-box.
 Defining an ``mdtol`` allows fine control of masked data tolerance, but it is worth remembering that defining anything other than an ``mdtol`` of 1 will prevent the scheme from being fully conservative, as some data would be disregarded if it lies close to masked data.